typesafehub/conductr-doc/src/main/play-doc/intro/Install-EC2.md

 Head over to the next [Quickstart](Quickstart.html) section to learn how to deploy visualizer application to your fresh ConductR cluster.
 You can ssh into one of the cluster nodes using it's public ip address to deploy Visualizer.
 Use the username from the `REMOTE_USER` (currently "ubuntu") and the PEM file as for the identify file (-i).
 The ConductR CLI has been installed to all nodes for you.
 Once deployed, you can view the Visualizer via port 80 using the ELB DNS name in your browser.

-Re-running this playbook launches the new instances.
+Re-running this playbook launches a new set of instances.
 This means it can be re-run to create additional ConductR clusters.
 For example we might re-run the playbook to create a new cluster using a new version of ConductR to test new features.
 If we change only the values of `CONDUCTR_PKG` and `ELB` in the vars file to a new ConductR version package and new ELB, running the playbook again will create a new cluster using the new version in the same subnets as the previous version.

 For further information about using ConductR-Ansible, please see the project [Readme](https://github.com/typesafehub/conductr-ansible/blob/master/README.md).